eamigo86/graphene-django-subscriptions/README.md

 ...
 ```

-You must add **'graphene_django_subscriptions.depromise_subscription'** middleware to your GRAPHENE dict
-config on your settings.py:
+You must add **'graphene_django_subscriptions.depromise_subscription'** middleware at the end of your GRAPHENE dict config on your settings.py:

 ```python
 # settings.py